dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/README.md

    * [OpenStack-Folsom-Install-Guide](https://github.com/mseknibilel/OpenStack-Folsom-Install-guide/blob/master/OpenStack_Folsom_Install_Guide_WebVersion.rst) by Bilel Msekni

 **Note :** If you are looking forward to learn Virtualization or OpenStack this is not a good place for you to start with.
-Why dont you [Google It](https://www.google.com) !!!